matthaeusdale/raycasting/README.md

 3. Build and run the project

 ## Controls
+- Use your mouse to control the lightsource
 - `r` to create new random objects
 - `2` and `3` to swtich between two- and three-dimensional view